StarRocks/starrocks/docs/en/loading/InsertInto.md

 SELECT * FROM source_wiki_edit;
 ```

-You can check the status of an asynchronous INSERT task by querying the metadata table `task_runs` in Information Schema.
+You can check the status of an asynchronous INSERT task by querying the metadata view `task_runs` in Information Schema.

 The following example checks the status of the INSERT task `async`.